-- MMD: The members of the multimedia team create videos and graphics for internal and external communications, run all audiovisual work in the Tomich Conference Center, and oversee all branding for USCIS materials.
+- The Multimedia Division creates videos and graphics for internal and external communications, manages all audiovisual activities in the USCIS conference center, and oversees the branding of all USCIS materials.

-- Public Engagement: This division facilitates open and transparent communication between USCIS, external stakeholders, and the communities they represent.
-They support a variety of outreach programs and initiatives to ensure the public has an understanding of our agency’s priorities and policies.
+- The Public Engagement Division facilitates open and transparent communication between USCIS offices nationwide, external stakeholders, and the communities they represent.
+The division supports a variety of outreach programs and initiatives to ensure that the public has a clear understanding of our agency’s priorities and policies.

 Michael Bars is the acting chief of OPA.

 Office of Citizenship and Applicant Information Services

 The Office of Citizenship and Applicant Information Services (CAIS) helps the public learn about U.S. citizenship and assists applicants with a variety of resources and tools.

 - The Public Services Division responds to questions by phone, email, live chat, and written correspondence through the USCIS Contact Center.
 This division helps people locate information on the USCIS website using our virtual assistant, Emma, and provides language services to USCIS, ICE, and CBP.

 - The Digital Services Division manages the USCIS website and online self-help tools, builds digital forms and online account services in support of the USCIS e2020 initiative, and ensures that people with limited English proficiency and people with disabilities can use our online resources.

 - The Office of Citizenship provides instruction and training on citizenship rights and responsibilities, and it administers the Citizenship and Assimilation Grant Program.
 It offers federal leadership and provides tools and resources to foster immigrant assimilation while promoting our nation’s values.